Characters: Huntress (Helena Wayne), "Dick Grayson," John Grayson

 The original character developments and relationships the original Earth-2 Grayson possessed made him an interesting and different enough character from his Earth-1 counterpart, that there was literally nothing to fix.
 His original history worked perfectly for his character, and his place as a Batman legacy hero alongside Helena felt natural because of that existing history.
 The lack of history is everything that is wrong with the current version of the character that's appearing in Earth-2: Society because it changes too much of who the character is conceptually.
 It significantly changes his relationship and chemistry with Helena, it equally guts his character motivation, and it consequently compromises his legitimacy as a successor to Bruce Wayne in ways that not even a talented writer like Dan Abnett is able to logically justify.
 In fact, so little of "Dick's" character motivation makes sense in this narrative, Abnett has to largely rely on tired tropes and worn out storytelling devices to try and make it work.
 Even then, the reader is still robbed of a remotely compelling story.

 In the opening pages of the annual, "Dick Grayson" summarises his life prior to the destruction of Earth-2.
 On the previous Earth, he was an ordinary man who was happily married with a son, and held down a career as a journalist.
 He also confirms to the reader that he has never met Bruce Wayne (the original Batman) when he was alive, and did not know Bruce's father--Thomas Wayne--very well prior to his death.
 Yet, he summarises their personalities and history as though he knows them more intimately than he actually does.
 He similarly talks about Helena Wayne as though he knows her very intimately as well, yet he has only known her for the one year that they were rebuilding their society, and in that same timeframe, she somehow found the time to "get to know him" and "train him."
-He also says that she is only his "friend," and he never elaborates on his history with her for the reader to fully understand why Helena just allowed him--a random stranger from her point of view--to take over her father's superhero identity.
+He also says that she is only his "friend," but he never elaborates on his history with her for the reader to fully understand why Helena just allowed him--a random stranger from her point of view--to take over her father's superhero identity.

 The latter problem is not helped by the fact that we are never given Helena's point of view in this story.
 We are only shown how exceptionally skilled she is as a crime-fighter and how "Dick" personally feels about her ability to take down foes who dangerously outclass her in terms of physical strength and power.
 We're never shown why she trusts this random stranger with her family legacy, or how she personally feels about him.
 We're just told that she "trusts" him, but no reason is ever established to make the reader understand Helena's thoughts or feelings.

 At best, as a reader who has been following Helena's journey since the character's first appearance in All-Star Comics, I do know that her family's legacy is important to her.
 As such, for Helena to just "trust" a random stranger with that legacy doesn't make sense for her character.
-In fact, it feels very out of character for her.
+In fact, it is very out of character for her.
 We are also reminded that "Dick Grayson" is "special," but again we're never shown why he is special, or why he stood out to Helena amongst all the other Earth-2 survivors who lost family in the destruction of Earth-2.
 He was just "angry at the world" for losing his wife and child, and his manpain is his only defining character trait.
 He literally has nothing else going for him.

 Without any history with Helena Wayne explored, we don't know Helena's reasons for allowing this angry white guy out of millions of angry Earth-2 survivors to be Batman.
 Without a fully fleshed out character with an actual personality, we similarly have nothing to go on to even begin to piece together a potential reason for why Helena would allow this random guy to take over her father's identity.
 She just looks irresponsible for putting a potentially dangerous person in charge of New Gotham when he possesses neither her insight nor her level of experience.
 Without any history with the Wayne family at all, this creates the biggest the problem the Earth-2: Society annual fails to justify: why is it so important for this "Dick Grayson" to be Batman?